 In the new paper, Tanedo and his colleagues suggest that dark matter particles don't behave like particles.

 "The goal of my research program over the past two years is to extend the idea of dark matter 'talking' to dark forces," Tanedo said in the UC Riverside press release.
 “Over the past decade, physicists have realized that, in addition to dark matter, other hidden dark forces can govern dark matter interactions.
 Confirming their existence could completely rewrite the rules on how to search for dark matter ”.

 Tanedo reiterates that this operation of "dark forces" can be described mathematically by a theory that includes an extra fourth dimension.

-Dark matter would appear as a continuous sequence of adjacent particles within this fourth dimension.
+Dark matter would appear as a continuous sequence of adjacent particles within this fourth dark dimension.
 This would explain how dark matter causes some of the curious behaviors seen in small galaxies.

 An extra dimension, a recurring idea

 Although the existence of a new fourth dimension sounds sensational, Tanedo explained that the extra dimensions are simply a mathematical trick to describe even ordinary theories.